Mindasteris/laravel-contact-us-form-example/README.md

+# Laravel Contact Form

-# When you download this project:
+When you download this project:
 In the project directory <br>
 run CMD command: composer update (composer must be installed globally on your windows machine before command "composer update" would work).